historic-trails/website/docs/things-to-do-over-break.md

 ## Check to see if your NEW WEB PAGE page looks OK.
 Then, in your URL bar, type in:
 `https://historic-trails.github.io/santa-fe-itinerary/sites/blue-mills`.
-Or you can just [click here](https://historic-trails.github.io/santa-fe-itinerary/sites/blue-mills).
+Or you can just [open this link in a new window](https://historic-trails.github.io/santa-fe-itinerary/sites/blue-mills).
 Then replace `blue-mills` with the name of your file.
 Your page should look vaguely like the [Blue Mills Sample](https://historic-trails.github.io/santa-fe-itinerary/sites/blue-mills). **KEEP YOUR PAGE OPEN IN YOUR BROWSER TAB!**

 # Adding Images